TickleTaesan/Ticklebot/lerobot_ws/readme.md

 ## Gazebo, ROS 2 Control and MoveIt

-**Summary:** Gazebo, ROS 2 Control and MoveIt 2: MoveIt planner for the arm and gripper
+**Summary:** Gazebo Fortress, ROS 2 Control and MoveIt 2: MoveIt planner for the arm and gripper

 **Commands:**
 `ros2 launch lerobot_description so101_gazebo.launch.py`